Plant Stress

 Turns leaves yellow.

-1400 years ago people didn't know that water affects the color of leaves.
-Today we know that too much water or too little water can turn leaves yellow.
+In the Quran water is related to the yellowness of leaves.
+Skeptics claim that whoever wrote the Quran made a mistake; water is not related to the color of leaves.
+Today scientists confirm that too much water or too little water can turn leaves yellow.

 Leaf Yellowing - Environmental Stress